Religious influences on Zoroastrianism: Influence of Islam

-The Danish orientalist Arthur Christensen, in his book Iran During the Sassanid Era, mentioned that the sources dating back to the era of the Sasanian state in ancient Persian that refer to the Zoroastrian doctrine do not match the sources that appeared after the collapse of the state, such as the Pahlavi source (Zoroastrian writings in Pahlavi) and others.
-The reason is that because of the fall of the Sasanian state, the Zoroastrian clerics tried to save their religion from extinction through modifying it to resemble the religion of Muslims to retain followers in the Zoroastrian religion.

-Dr. Kersey Antia adds that Pahlavi texts (Zoroastrian writings in the Pahlavi language that appeared after the fall of the Sassanid Empire) were subjected to foreign influence and this is also the opinion of Ali A. Jafarey, a Zoroastrian, one of the founders of the Zoroastrian Society of Los Angeles.
+The Danish Orientalist Arthur Christensen, in his book Iran During the Sassanid Era, said that Sasanian-era Old Persian sources that refer to Zoroastrian doctrine do not match the sources that appeared after the collapse of the state, such as the Pahlavi sources and others.
+He suggests that because of the fall of the Sasanian state, the Zoroastrian clerics modified their religion to better resemble Islam in order to retain followers and prevent their religion becoming extinct.
+Dr. Kersey Antia and Ali A. Jafarey, one of the founders of the Zoroastrian Society of Los Angeles, have also stated that Pahlavi texts were subjected to foreign influence.

-Gherardo Gnoli comments that the Islamic conquest of Persia caused a huge impact on the Zoroastrian doctrine:
+According to Gherardo Gnoli, the Islamic conquest of Persia caused a huge impact on the Zoroastrian doctrine:

-"After the Islamic conquest of Persia and the migration of many Zoroastrians to India and after being exposed to Islamic and Christian propaganda, the Zoroastrians, especially the Parsis in India, went so far as to deny dualism and consider themselves completely monotheists.
-After several transformations and developments, one of the distinctive features of the Zoroastrian religion gradually faded away and almost disappeared from modern Zoroastrianism."
+After the Islamic conquest of Persia and the migration of many Zoroastrians to India and after being exposed to Islamic and Christian propaganda, the Zoroastrians, especially the Parsis in India, went so far as to deny dualism and consider themselves completely monotheists.
+After several transformations and developments, one of the distinctive features of the Zoroastrian religion gradually faded away and almost disappeared from modern Zoroastrianism.

-Maneckji Nusserwanji Dhalla described the doctrine of the Gayomarthians sect as another attempt to mitigate the dualism that has always been the essence of Zoroastrianism.
-This was due to the Prophet Muhammad’s emphasis on monotheism and the Muslims’ mockery of the doctrine of worshipping two gods, which made the Zoroastrians view dualism as a defect, so they added monotheism, which led to the Zoroastrians’ division into sects and he mentions examples of the Zoroastrian attempt to establish a monotheistic belief by diminishing the importance of Ahriman, including that Ahura Mazda and Ahriman were created from time, or that Ahura Mazda himself allowed the existence of evil, or that Ahriman was a corrupt angel who rebelled against Ahura Mazda.
-Then he mentions the name of a Persian book from the 15h century in which it is written that the Magi (Zoroastrians) believe that Allah and Iblis are brothers.

-The Zoroastrians also combined the characters in Zoroastrianism with Islam, as Zoroaster was considered Abraham and Jamshid is another name for Solomon.
+Maneckji Nusserwanji Dhalla described the doctrine of the Gayomarthians sect as another attempt to mitigate the dualism within Zoroastrianism.
+This was, he said, due to the Prophet Muhammad's emphasis on monotheism and the Muslims' mockery of the doctrine of worshipping two gods, which made the Zoroastrians view dualism as a defect, adopting monotheism and leading to sectarian divisions.
+He says the Zoroastrians attempted to establish a monotheistic belief by diminishing the importance of Ahriman, including that Ahura Mazda and Ahriman were created from time, or that Ahura Mazda himself allowed the existence of evil, or that Ahriman was a corrupt angel who rebelled against Ahura Mazda, citing a Persian book from the 15th century in which it is written that the Magi (Zoroastrians) believe that Allah and Iblis are brothers as evidence.
+Asad Seif suggests that following the Islamic conquest of Iran, Iranians began to Islamic figures with those from Zoroastrianism, such as equating Zoroaster with Abraham and Jamshid with Solomon.

+According to Philippe Gignoux, Book 4 of the Denkard is "clearly nationalist and Persian in orientation, expressing the hope of a Mazdean restoration in the face of Islam and its Arab supporters".